chrisxkeith/ccl-xaction-reporter/README.md

 # ccl-xaction-reporter
-Python script to report delinquent member payments.

-_... in progress ..._
+Python script to aggregate membership payment data from Stripe and Paypal.
+It then determines the number of days delinquent for each member and writes a CSV file containing that data.